cguttweb/coffee-matcher/README.md

 ### To Do

-- only basic logic so far for same base functionality mayhbe look at improving this
+- only basic logic so far for same base functionality maybe look at improving this